caprenter/pfk/README.md

 (The numbers don't actually matter as long as they are all different)

-Add pictures to the assets/images/gigs directory (on the branch you are working on - or directly on the gh-pages branch)
+Add pictures to the assets/images/gigs directory (on the branch you are working on - or directly on the gh-pages branch) Videos can now be added to the assets/video directory, though the new version of the page that uses them for the gallery isn't live yet.